 - Once the water is boiling, gradually pour in the 1 1/2 cups of grits, stirring continuously, then turn the heat down to a simmer.
-Cook until the grits have become thick, roughly 5 minutes, whisking occasionally.
+Cook until it has become thick, roughly 5 minutes, whisking occasionally.
 Remove the pot from the heat.

 - Add the butter, grated smoked Gouda, grated extra sharp cheddar, garlic powder, white pepper, and the remaining 1 1/2 teaspoons of salt.
 Whisk thoroughly.
 Taste and adjust seasonings, if necessary.

-- Mix together the eggs and the milk in a separate bowl until blended, then pour the egg mixture into the pot of grits.
+- Mix together the eggs and the milk in a separate bowl until blended, then pour the egg mixture into the pot.
 Stir until well combined.
-Add a bit more milk to thin the grits, if necessary.
+Add a bit more milk to thin it, if necessary.

-- Spread the grits in the greased baking pan and sprinkle 1/2 cup of Parmesan cheese on top of the grits.
+- Spread it in the greased baking pan and sprinkle 1/2 cup of Parmesan cheese on top.

 - Bake uncovered for 30 to 40 minutes.
 The casserole should be set and a nice golden brown on top.